GustavePate/gustavepate.github.io/_posts/2013-07-22-vim-cheat-sheet.md

 * `gf` goto file which name is under the cursor
 * `%TOhtml` Creates an html rendering of the current file.
 * `gg=G` Corrects indentation for entire file
+* `vip` select in visual mode the entire paragraph

 #Plugins